klibbbs/rocks/README.md

 ## About

+Goals of this project:

-The goal of this project was to write a simple, playable arcade game from start to finish in a reasonable amount of time.
-Game design patterns are pretty foreign to me, and I wanted to see what was involved in writing a general-purpose engine.
+- Write a simple, playable arcade game from start to finish in a reasonable amount of time.
+- Learn what's involved in designing a game engine.